 I just finished watching a movie called “Enough Said” starring James Gandolfini and Julia Louis-Dreyfus.
 The premise is 2 middle age divorced people, each with a teen ready to leave for college, meet at a party at a point in their lives where they have given up much hope of ever meeting anyone.
 Her initial impression of a sweet man is interrupted by a new friendship with the ex-wife that despises him and it gets complicated from there.

 The acting from both actors is honest and real.
-James Gandolfini (such a sad loss) is refreshing in this role, especially since I just finished The Soprano’s (I did do some “episode binging” to do so!) and finding the characters so different in comparison.
+James Gandolfini (such a sad loss) is refreshing in this role, especially since I just finished The Soprano’s and finding his characters so different in comparison.
 He is sweet, charismatic, vulnerable and honest.
 Julia Louis-Dreyfus presents a character unsure of her place in middle age.
 In her confusion of identifying her emotions she allows an outside influence to color her interpretation of them.
-Without giving away too much, in listening to the many “beefs” from her much respected and exotic new friend about her ex-husband it begins to picks away at a lovely budding relationship.
+Without giving away too much, in listening to the many “beefs” from her much respected and exotic new friend about her ex-husband; it begins to picks away at a lovely budding relationship.

 It got me to thinking about relationships and what can happen when we begin to lose sight of the foundation of the person we fell in love with in the beginning.
 Time and lack of diligent respect to cultivating the relationship can allow the ego to decide what is important, acceptable and attractive in how we view the other one.
 It really is all about the small things in life.

 In my thinking, there are two sides in viewing these “small things”.
 We can either send ourselves into a negative state because we have come to find a quirk of our partner has progressed from cute or quirky to irritation, which can easily progress to disgust.
 Once it gets to that point, a wall goes up.